 As part of the application, you must upload a resume, personal statement, internship information document and an organization form letter in PDF format on the application itself.
-You must also apply on The Bridge and upload your resume there as well.

 The application process requires that the applicant secure a commitment from an organization that is willing to sponsor them as an intern prior to knowing whether or not they will be funded.
 Please speak with the appropriate person at the organization and explain the BPIP Internship Fund program and timeline.
 Notification of the selection committee's decisions will be communicated to students via email.
 Because of the tight deadline as the end of the semester approaches, students must let the BPIP director know within two to three days whether they accept the funding.

 Past BPIP Internship Fund recipients may reapply.

 The BPIP Internship Fund selection committee looks at the entire applicant pool each year and does not compare the applicant pool to past years.
 The application process is merit-based, with each applicant viewed as being on a level playing field.
 This extends to organizations, as well.
 Organizations where past BPIP Internship Fund recipients interned are not favored over other organizations.
 Selection is based on the merit of each application.

 If you have any questions please contact Marilyn Shull, program director, at firstname.lastname@example.org or 570-577-1238.

 All internships must be a minimum of eight weeks of full-time (30–40 hours/week) work during the summer break.
 The ideal length is 10 to 12 weeks (full-time, 30–40 hours/week).
 Students who secure two part-time internships must work 15–20 hours per week at each location.
 This will allow students to gain the most experience from their summer opportunity.
 Students wishing to pursue two part-time internships must complete two separate applications.